MENU

 Why Choose Florida Tech for Computer Science?

 Florida Tech is known for small class sizes, a low student-to-faculty ratio and our tight-knit, personalized learning community.
-You’ll find it easy to interact with professors for consultation and mentoring; in fact, students often have the same faculty advisor throughout their college experience.
+You’ll find it easy to interact with professors for consultation and mentoring.

 At Florida Tech, you will build a strong foundation in computer science while customizing your degree with elective courses and research opportunities that align with your career goals.
 Choose from a variety of subjects to hone your skills, including: